Scientific Name

 Description

-Cheiridopsis purpurea is a small clump-forming succulent with leaves arranged in pairs, with one or two (sometimes three in cultivation) pairs per branch.
-The leaves are joined when young and separate as they mature.
-They are triangular and keeled, sometimes with teeth along the keel, up to 2 inches (5 cm) long, with a typical blue-green color and transparent dots.
-The old leaves persist to form corky brown sheaths that protect the new growth.
-The solitary showy purplish-pink flowers are up to 1.6 inches (4 cm) across and appear in winter.
-They open around midday and close at sunset.
+Cheiridopsis purpurea is a small, clump-forming succulent with leaves arranged in one or two (sometimes three in cultivation) pairs per branch.
+It can grow up to 4.8 inches (12 cm) tall and 16 inches (40 cm) in diameter, often becoming raggedly stemmed with age.
+The leaves are triangular and keeled, sometimes with teeth along the keel, joined when young, separated as they mature, and can measure up to 2 inches (5 cm) long.
+They are pale grey-green and slightly spotted.
+The old leaves persist, forming corky brown sheaths that protect the new growth.

-How to Grow and Care
+How to Grow and Care for Cheiridopsis purpurea

 The basics of Mesemb care are very simple, with free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 Yet the difficulties are endless, trying to adapt to the Mesembs' adaptability and follow their growth habits in your particular conditions.

 Because different genera within the Mesemb family have different growing conditions, care must be taken with watering.
-Some genera will benefit from a light spray water to prevent shriveling during their dormant period.
+Some genera will benefit from a light spray of water to prevent shriveling during their dormant period.

 See more at How to Grow and Care for Mesembs.